dhiaeddineTounekti/pitch/README.md

-# Welcome to your CDK TypeScript project
+# Welcome this is a sample solution to the project you have provided

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+the file with the custom ecs construct is found in lib/construct/customEcs.ts

 ## Useful commands